Soberia/bypasshub/README.md

 - Add your website and if your current DNS records couldn't be detected correctly, from the "DNS" panel, create an `A` (and/or `AAAA`) record for [`DOMAIN`](#DOMAIN), [`XRAY_SNI`](#XRAY_SNI), [`XRAY_CDN_SNI`](#XRAY_CDN_SNI), [`OCSERV_SNI`](#OCSERV_SNI) and `www.$DOMAIN` and point them to the [`PUBLIC_IPV4`](#PUBLIC_IPV4) (or [`NGINX_IPV6`](#NGINX_IPV6)).
 The "Proxy status" should be enabled for all except for the [`XRAY_SNI`](#XRAY_SNI) and [`OCSERV_SNI`](#OCSERV_SNI).
 You'll need to swap your nameservers to the Cloudflare's in your domain registrar and also remove the glue records.
 - From the "SSL/TLS" panel, change the encryption mode to "Full" or "Full (strict)".
 In the "Edge Certificates" section, enable the "TLS 1.3" option and set the "Minimum TLS Version" option to the "TLS 1.3".
 - In the "Network" panel, make sure the "WebSockets" is enabled.
+- If the [`ENABLE_XRAY_SUBSCRIPTION`](#ENABLE_XRAY_SUBSCRIPTION) parameter is enabled, you should set the "Caching Level" option to the "No query string" in the "Configuration" section of "Caching" panel.
 - The [`ENABLE_AUTHORITATIVE_ZONE`](#ENABLE_AUTHORITATIVE_ZONE) and [`ENABLE_XRAY_CDN`](#ENABLE_XRAY_CDN) parameters should be disabled and enabled respectively.
 Restart the containers after the modification.
 - [Update](#connecting-from-client) your `Xray-core` client configurations to reflect the changes.
 If you can't make a successful connection, try with an [IP scanner](https://cloudflare-v2ray.vercel.app) to find healthy IP addresses.
+You can also put these IP addresses that work on different ISPs to the `xray/configs/cdn-ips` to publish them on the subscription:
+    ```
+    1.1.1.1 ISP#1
+    1.1.1.2 ISP#2
+    ```
 - (Optional) Now, you're able to connect to the server either with the CDN or directly.
 But if you only need to connect via the CDN, you might want to remove the DNS records for the [`XRAY_SNI`](#XRAY_SNI) and [`OCSERV_SNI`](#OCSERV_SNI) to hide your server's IP address from the national firewall.

 ## Dummy Website